Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 5. Remember your self-serve service options

-When it comes to omnichannel support, it’s tempting to only think about live, real-time channels — your live chats, phone calls, emails, and more.
+When it comes to omnichannel support, it’s tempting to only think about real-time channels — including live chat, phone, email, and more (including the the live agent).

 However, you can’t neglect any self-serve customer service options you’ve created (like a knowledge base, help page, or other educational resources).
 Much like your live channels, those need to be integrated as part of an omnichannel approach.

-The same McKinsey research found that, while 77% of respondents report that their organizations had built digital platforms, only 12% of digital platforms were highly-integrated.
+The same McKinsey research found that, while 77% of respondents report that their organizations had built digital platforms, only 12% of digital platforms were meaningfully integrated in a way that prevented customer service issues.

 An omnichannel customer experience: convenience, consistency, and cohesion

 When embracing a truly customer-centric mindset, it’s not enough to have those channels — they need to be thoughtfully integrated and connected.
-They should feel like different stops on an overall journey and not different destinations entirely.
+Each customer service channel should feel like different stops on an overall journey and not different destinations entirely.

 That’s the value of omnichannel customer support.
 It offers the undeniable convenience of numerous support channels — balanced with the cohesiveness and consistency that today’s customers not only appreciate, but expect.